-Copyright Copyright licensed p this user's user's ma machine-i information the prior of It © 2023 Vigitron, Inc. All rights reserved.
-The products and programs described in this user's manual are products of Vigitron, Inc. This user's manual contains proprietary information protected by copyright, and 's manual and all accompanying hardware, software and documentation are copyrighted.
-No parts of this anual may be copied, photocopied, reproduced, translated or reduced to any electronic medium or -readable from by any means electronic or mechanical.
-This also Includes photocopying, recording, or cion storage and retrieval systems, for any purpose other than the purchaser's personal use, and without rexpress written permission of Vigitron, Inc. Purpose This guide gives specific information on how to operate and use the management functions of the switch.
-Audience The guide network e Protocol (le is intended for use by network administrators who are responsible for operating and maintaining cequipment.
-Consequently, it assumes a basic working knowledge of general switch functions, the Internet I (IP), and Simple Network Management Protocol (SNMP).
-Conventions The following conventions are used throughout this guide to show information: Conventions i NOTE: Emphasizes important information or calls your attention to related features or instructions. ^ WARNING: Alerts you to a potential hazard that could cause personal injury.
-1 CAUTION: Alerts you to a potential hazard that could cause loss of data or damage the system or equipment.
+Copyright © 2023 Vigitron, Inc. All rights reserved.
+The products and programs described in this user's manual are licensed products of Vigitron, Inc. This user's manual contains proprietary information protected by copyright, and this user's manual and all accompanying hardware, software and documentation are copyrighted.
+No parts of this user's manual may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable from by any means electronic or mechanical.
+This also Includes photocopying, recording, or information storage and retrieval systems, for any purpose other than the purchaser's personal use, and without the prior express written permission of Vigitron, Inc.

+This guide gives specific information on how to operate and use the management functions of the switch.